 Marielle Co-Founded CODS in 1989.
-Her background in business and customer service coupled with her passion for offering high qualityeducational experiences to children in an outdoor setting became the foundationfor the ever evolving program.
-Over the years she has helped to integrate direct feedback from teachers, parents and students alike to design kid-friendly meals, improve facilities and streamline administration processes servicing both public and private schools as well as other organizations and businesses throughout the state.
-Today she continues her involvement in all aspects of the program ensuring the growth and success of CODS through her administrative organization, new program development, marketing and working directly with staff to continuously improve the quality of CODS.
-She is dedicated to supporting the mission and values of the school and offering a legacy for generations to come.
+Her background in business and customer service coupled with her passion for offering high quality educational experiences in an outdoor setting became the foundation for the ever evolving program.
+Over the years she has helped to integrate direct feedback from teachers, parents and students alike to design kid-friendly meals, improve facilities and streamline the administration processes.
+Today she continues her involvement in all aspects of the program ensuring the growth and success of CODS through new program development, marketing and working directly with staff to continuously improve the quality of CODS.
+She is dedicated to supporting the mission and values of CODS for generations to come.

 Julie arrived at CODS with a background in the fields of education and communication.
 She received her Bachelor of Science Degree from the University of Illinois-Champaign/Urbana in 1994, a Master of Arts in Communication from Stanford University in 1996, a Multiple Subject CLAD clear teaching credential in 2000 with a Single Subject teaching credential in Language Arts in 2009.
 She entered the world of public education in San Jose, California teaching a sixth grade classroom and continued on to add fifth graders and special education students to her roster in a full-inclusion program she co-designed from 2000 to 2005.
 Her last classroom experience was teaching fourth grade students in El Dorado Hills, California where she was introduced to Coloma Outdoor Discovery School.
 Soon after, Julie took on the name of Yella’ Jacket Julie and has not looked back since.